Cookies and Bars / Gluten-Free Chocolate Peanut Butter Cookies

 Gluten-Free Chocolate Peanut Butter Cookies

 Date-sweetened gluten-free chocolate peanut butter cookies made with dates and cocoa.
-These fudgy flourless chocolate cookies are delicious and a healthier option to fulfill a chocolate craving.
+These fudgy flourless chocolate cookies are a delicious way to fulfill a chocolate craving.

 Close up of a chocolate cookie dipped in melted chocolate.